Classes and structs#

 Expose protected member functions#

-Relevant portion of the pybind11 manual.
+Relevant portion of the pybind11 manual and of the nanobind manual

 Exposing protected member functions requires the creation of a “Publicist” helper class. litgen enables to automate this: